ireapps/teaching-guide-intro-to-pandas/README.md

 Most people who come to this class will have _zero_ experience with programming, so be empathetic and try to remember how frustrating it is to feel lost.

 ## Class setup
-We'll have the latest version of Python 3 and [pipenv](https://pipenv.readthedocs.io) to manage the virtual environment and one dependency (`jupyter`), which will already have been installed and tested prior to your session.
+We'll have the latest version of Python 3 and [pipenv](https://pipenv.readthedocs.io) to manage the virtual environment and dependencies (`jupyter` and `pandas`), which will already have been installed and tested prior to your session.

 ## Class outline